 The US Open (33rd) (June 27-30).
 Jones (USA, amateur) beat Al Espinosa (USA) in a 36-hole playoff: Jones 141 (-3), Espinosa 164 (+20).
 This was the third of Jones' four US Open wins.
 [West course, Winged Foot GC, Mamaroneck, NY].

-The US Amateur Championship (32nd).
-Defending champion Jones (USA) beat T. Philip "Phil" Perkins (Eng) 10 and 9 in the final.
+The US Amateur Championship (32nd) (Sept 10-15).
+Defending champion Bobby Jones (USA) beat T. Phillip "Phil" Perkins (Eng) 10 and 9 in the 36-hole final.
 This was the fourth of Jones' five US Amateur Championship wins.
 [Brae Burn CC, West Newton, Mass.].

 The Open Championship (62nd) (July 13-15).
 Second-placed Aubrey Boomer (Eng) and Fred Robson (Eng) finished 6 shots behind defending champion Robert Tyre "Bobby" Jones Jr (USA, amateur).
 [The Old Course, St Andrews, Fife].

 The US Open (30th) (July 8-10).
 Second-placed Joe Turnesa (USA) finished 1 shot behind Jones (USA, amateur).
 This was the second of Jones' four US Open wins.
 [Scioto CC, Columbus, Ohio].